 For general advice, go to GOV.UK: NHS Test and Trace – what to do if you are contacted.

 You should get a PCR test only if you have any symptom of COVID-19 or have received a positive result from a lateral flow test.

-To get a PCR test, either:
+To get a PCR test that you carry out yourself, you can either: